Shadowy social media ads could influence Irish abortion vote, watchdog says | CBC News

 Transparent Referendum Initiative has been tracking Facebook ads related to the vote since February.
 Of 1,300 ads it captured, more than 400 were collected just in the past week.
 The data is crowdsourced from a sample collected from 600 Facebook users, meaning it is only a snapshot of what is likely a much larger number of ads in reality.

-Some of the ads purport to provide neutral information on the coming vote, but are in fact pro-life.
-Others appear to provide official government information, but advance a pro-life stance.
+Some of the ads purport to provide neutral information or official government information on the coming vote but, in fact, advance an anti-abortion stance.

 With virtually no laws regulating political advertising on social media, there is no way to determine how much money was spent on such ads, said Dwyer.